Marine life of Malapascua

 Most hard corals, especially those that live in shallower water, rely on their relationship with tiny photosynthetic algae for most of their energy and nutrition.
 Living safely within the polyp’s body, these symbiotic zooxanthellae are also responsible for the vibrant colour of the polyp.

-Corals in this group include stag-horn coral, brain coral, rock coral, mushroom coral, and pillar coral.
+In conclusion, corals in this group include stag-horn coral, brain coral, rock coral, mushroom coral, and pillar coral.

 The soft corals are soft and flexible and can often have fanciful shapes.
 Unlike hard corals, the skeleton these polyps secrete is contained within their bodies more like a core.
 Soft corals body shapes range from small and compact to large and tree-like.
-At night they actively feed by extending their long tentacles into the currents to ensnare plankton.
+Most importantly at night they actively feed by extending their long tentacles into the currents to ensnare plankton.
 Though not all soft corals have zooxanthellae, some are brightly coloured while others have more subdued pastel colouring.
 Corals in this group include gorgonians, like sea fans and sea whips, and tree corals.

 Marine life of Malapascua